 If you follow the link above you’ll find umpteen stories of Internet Explorer bugs.
 It seems as if Microsoft has issued enough patches to build an entirely new browser already, but the latest bug is possibly the scariest of all.

-The bug allows the dark underbelly of the Internet to access your stored passwords in Internet Explorer.
-You know, the ones where IE offers to remember your password and you say OK.
+The bug allows shadowy characters from the dark underbelly of the Internet to access your stored passwords in Internet Explorer.
+You know, the ones where IE offers to remember your password, and you say OK.
 Yeah, those ones.
 According to the news reports there are over 10,000 websites out there that can exploit this bug and get to your passwords.

 I omit banking on purpose, because if you’re using Microsoft Windows and have saved your on-line banking username & password anywhere on your Windows computer, then you deserve to be robbed of every last penny as payment for the knowledge that you should never, ever, do that.